Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 While the datasets discussed so far mostly contain data from fluid dynamics simulations, some other datasets reproduce time sequences as a result of processing algorithms.
-This is the case within the dataset in~\cite{gulec2020github}, where the estimated distance in a macroscale {MC} system, consisting of an electric sprayer containing alcohol in a reservoir without an additional fan and an alcohol sensor, is reproduced as Matlab files and raw data.
+This is the case in~\cite{gulec2020github}, where a macroscale \ac{MC} system—using an electric alcohol sprayer and sensor without forced airflow—is provided as Matlab files and raw measurement data.
 The estimated distance is produced by {ML}-based methods, see~\cite{gulec2020distance}, and the Fluid Dynamics-based Distance Estimation (FDDE) algorithm, see~\cite{gulec2021fluid}.

-The dataset in~\cite{gao2023dataset} contains, in addition to the dataset itself, the code for creating the dataset using Matlab, which is published on a university server, making the results from \cite{gao2021molecular,gao2023typespread} accessible to other researchers.
+The dataset in~\cite{gao2023dataset} includes, in addition to the dataset itself, the code for creating it in Matlab, which is published on a university server, making the results from \cite{gao2021molecular,gao2023typespread} accessible to other researchers.
 The authors of \cite{gao2021molecular,gao2023typespread} address the development of multiple-access schemes and detection strategies for diffusion-based {MC}, focusing on mitigating \ac{ISI} and \ac{MAI}.
 Furthermore, \cite{gao2021molecular} and \cite{gao2023typespread} introduce the type-spread \ac{MoSK} modulation technique, which uses additional molecule types to reduce the \ac{ISI} effect.
 Type-spread \ac{MoSK} is expanded for a multiple-access system to support multiple nanomachines.
 In addition, a molecular code-division multiple-access scheme is proposed in~\cite{gao2021molecular,gao2023typespread}, relying on two molecule types.

-Published datasets can also describe the parameters used in a publication (here: csv file)~\cite{das2022dataset}.
+Published datasets can also describe the parameters used in a publication~\cite{das2022dataset}.
 For example, in~\cite{das2022received}, an improved channel model for {MC} with a partially absorbing receiver is proposed.
 The partially absorbing receiver has four parameters determined by \ac{PSO}.
 The optimum of the determined parameters, as mentioned in~\cite{das2022received}, can be found in the corresponding dataset in~\cite{das2022dataset}.

-MCFormer, a Transformer-based {MC} detector which adapts natural language processing methods to {MC}, is documented in \cite{lu2023mcformer}.\footnote{MCFormer's Python code and dataset are provided in the GitHub repository in~\cite{lu2023github}.} Moreover, an optimized \ac{PBS} algorithm that leverages matrix operations to efficiently generate training data with reduced complexity compared to conventional approaches is presented.
-The results in~\cite{lu2023mcformer} demonstrate that MCFormer delivers near-optimal accuracy in noise-free conditions, outperforming \ac{DNN}.